There are three national parks in Washington, plus a number of national historic sites and other federally managed areas.

 More on national parks in Washington:

-All fourth-graders (and their families) are eligible to get a free national park pass, and it’s ridiculously easy to get.
+Also, all fourth-graders (and their families) are eligible to get a free national park pass, plus it’s ridiculously easy to get.